About human trafficking and slavery

 • the harvesting of body organs.

-We support the strategy to combat modern slavery through our Support for Trafficked People Program.
+We support the strategy to combat modern slavery through our Support for Trafficked People Program and Forced Marriage Specialist Support Program.

 There are guidelines for NGOs working with trafficked people(Opens in a new tab/window) to assist any organisations working in this area.